nathan-au/fiam-2026-factors/experiments/portfolio_concentration/README.md

 | free_w030 | 0.030 | 0.866 | 0.752 | +0.319 | +2.02 | 18.7 | -41 | -0.254 | -0.130 | 71 | 69 | 0.150 | -0.257 | -1.092 | 0.211 | False |

 ## Interpretation
 Higher caps raise net IR (1.5%: 0.70, 2%: 0.72, 3%: 0.75 vs 0.54; paired t 1.8-2.1) but at a large cost in risk: max drawdown -23% / -32% / -33% vs -19% (and -41% for `free_w030`), 2025 return -12% to -21%, top-10 names' gross share 7.5-15% vs 5%, and the 3% cap gives only ~70-90 positions (violates the 100-position rule).
 Sub-1% caps (0.5%) lower IR (0.50) and drawdown (-15%).
-The rule is formally met for 1.5% and 2% (net IR +0.16 / +0.18, t 2.08 / 1.85, >= 100 positions), but (a) the 30-bucket table does not show the top extremes carrying the alpha, (b) 8 non-control variants were tested so a t of ~2 is unremarkable (Bonferroni-adjusted p about 0.3), (c) the improvement in IR comes with a worse worst-month and drawdown profile, i.e. it concentrates factor risk as NEW.md warned. **Status: IMPLEMENTED_BUT_INCONCLUSIVE: a modest, unconfirmed IR gain with materially higher drawdown; not adopted.**
+The rule is formally met for 1.5% and 2% (net IR +0.16 / +0.18, t 2.08 / 1.85, >= 100 positions), but (a) the 30-bucket table does not show the top extremes carrying the alpha, (b) 8 non-control variants were tested so a t of ~2 is unremarkable (Bonferroni-adjusted p about 0.3), (c) the improvement in IR comes with a worse worst-month and drawdown profile, i.e. it concentrates factor risk as docs/RESEARCH.md Part I warned. **Status: IMPLEMENTED_BUT_INCONCLUSIVE: a modest, unconfirmed IR gain with materially higher drawdown; not adopted.**

 ## Limitations
 - Single path; the paired t of ~2 is one of many looks.